lj89/CORD19/README.md

 CORD19 project is about Text Mining, Knowledge Discovery & Question Answer.
 Our goal: efficiently extract information from 45,000 + papers to find cures for COVID-19.

-### I opensource all my code for this project on Kaggle and record my code here.
+### I opensource all my code for this project on Kaggle and keep a copy of my code here.

 By Keyword Window search with keywords identified by domain knowledge, I found the following
 #### Potential drug candidates: